 - The student must be accompanied by a parent or legal guardian with two proofs of address (lease agreement/mortgage statement and current gas, electric, or water bills).

 - A Social Security number upon enrollment.
 Virginia Code §22.1-260 requires that a student present a federal Social Security number within ninety days of enrollment.
 Parents who are unable or unwilling to present a federal Social Security number may request that the school division provide an alternative identification number.
 No student will be denied enrollment or services based upon not providing a Social Security number.

 - A copy of a comprehensive physical examination from a qualified licensed physician or licensed nurse practitioner, performed within the twelve months prior to the date the student enters kindergarten or elementary school.
-When a physical is completed for first-time entry to kindergarten, the Virginia Form MCH-213G must be used.
+When a physical is completed for first-time entry to kindergarten, the Virginia Form MCH-213G can be used or a similar physical form provided by the healthcare provider.
 If transferring from another school, school division, or from out of state, a copy of such an examination must be in the previous school’s record and available upon request.
 The need for a physical examination does not apply to pupils entering secondary schools, although this report is often very beneficial.